Rita Hayworth: Hiatus and return

-Cohn expressed his frustration in a 1957 interview with Time magazine:

 Hayworth might be worth ten million dollars today easily!
 She owned 25% of the profits with her own company and had hit after hit and she had to get married and had to get out of the business and took a suspension because she fell in love again!
 In five years, at two pictures a year, at 25%!
 Think of what she could have made!
 But she didn't make pictures!
 She took two or three suspensions!
 She got mixed up with different characters!
 Unpredictable!"

+By the time Hayworth returned to the screen for Fire Down Below (1957) with Robert Mitchum and Jack Lemmon, Kim Novak had become Columbia's top female star.
+Her last musical was Pal Joey (1957) with Frank Sinatra and Novak (Hayworth had top billing in both pictures but actually played a supporting role in Pal Joey).
+Hayworth then left Columbia for good.

+Later career

+Hayworth received good reviews for her performances in Separate Tables (1958), with Burt Lancaster and David Niven, They Came to Cordura (1959) with Gary Cooper and The Story on Page One (1960).
+She was meant to be in Summer of the Seventeenth Doll with Lancaster but both withdrew after the original play failed on Broadway.
+She continued working throughout the 1960s.
+In 1962, her planned Broadway debut in Step on a Crack was cancelled for undisclosed health reasons.
+In 1964 Circus World was released, in which John Wayne was her co-star and for which she received a Golden Globe nomination as Best Actress in a dramatic role.
+The Money Trap (1965) paired her, for the last time, with good friend Glenn Ford.

-Years after her film career had ended and long after Cohn had died, Hayworth still resented her treatment by both him and Columbia.
+Even after Harry Cohn had died, Hayworth still resented her treatment by both him and Columbia.
 She spoke bluntly in a 1968 interview:

 I used to have to punch a time clock at Columbia.
 Every day of my life.
 That's what it was like.
 I was under exclusive contract, like they owned me ...
 I think he had my dressing room bugged ...
 He was very possessive of me as a person, he didn't want me to go out with anybody, have any friends.
 No one can live that way.
 So I fought him ...
 You want to know what I think of Harry Cohn?
 He was a monster.

-Later on, in 1972 she said :

-Harry Cohn thought of me as one of the people he could exploit, and make a lot of money...And I did make a lot of money for him, but not much for me."

 Hayworth resented the fact that the studio had failed to train her to sing or even to encourage her to learn how to sing.
-Although she appeared to sing in many of her films, she was usually dubbed.
-Because the public did not know her secret, she was embarrassed to be asked to sing by troops at USO shows.

-I wanted to study singing", Hayworth complained, "but Harry Cohn kept saying, 'Who needs it?' and the studio wouldn't pay for it.
-They had me so intimidated that I couldn't have done it anyway.
-They always said, 'Oh, no, we can't let you do it.
-There's no time for that; it has to be done right now!'
-I was under contract, and that was it."
+Hayworth continued to act in films until the early 1970s.
+She made comedic television appearances on Laugh In and The Carol Burnett Show in the 1970s.
+Her second-to-last film was French director Georges Lautner's Road to Salina (1970), starring Mimsy Farmer and Robert Walker Jr. Her last film was The Wrath of God (1972), a western.